ashafer01/laurelin/docs/creating_extensions.rst

 ``class LaurelinControls(`` :class:`.BaseLaurelinControls` ``):``
    Define all :class:`.Control` classes as local classes within this class.

+Note that the placement of schema and control definitions is fairly flexible and are not restricted to these 2 classes (but this kind of organization or a variation upon it is suggested).
+See the Schema and Controls sections below for more details.

 Also note that if your schema depends on the base schema, you must require it at the top of your extension like so::

     from laurelin.ldap import extensions